 4. Enhance community capacity to engender local ownership and sustainability and also demand of local government to provide access to WASH services by March 2018

-Behaviour change Capacity development Community sanitation International NGO Liberia Other Other funding source or unspecified Rural Rural Schools Specific to one or several countries Sub-Saharan Africa Toilets or urinals (user interface)
+Behaviour change Capacity development Community sanitation International NGO Other funding source or unspecified Rural Rural areas Schools Specific to one or several countries Sub-Saharan Africa Toilets or urinals (user interface)

 Share this page on